 Dementia Caregiver Support Group

-During this time frame, we are also offering the opportunity for individuals with specific concerns or needs to connect one-on-one with an Evergreen Commons Dementia Support Specialist.
-If you would like to be connected with a specialist for a one-on-one session, please email or call Melissa Langworthy using the contact information listed above.
-Melissa will connect you with an Evergreen Commons Dementia Support Specialist.
+We also offer the opportunity for individuals with specific concerns or needs to connect one-on-one with an Evergreen Commons Dementia Support Specialist.
+If you would like to be connected with a specialist, contact Melissa Langworthy using the contact information listed above.
+She will connect you with an Evergreen Commons Dementia Support Specialist.

 Facilitators: Barb Reilly and Diane Smith

-Have you experienced the loss of someone close to you, and are you walking the lonely road of grief?
+Have you experienced the loss of someone close to you and are you walking the lonely road of grief?
 Please join us!
-In this group you’ll find a warm and caring environment offering you support and encouragement as you journey through your grief.
-You don’t have to go through the grieving process alone.
-Contact Allie at 796-3367 or firstname.lastname@example.org with questions.
+In this group you’ll find a warm and caring environment offering you support and encouragement as you journey through your grief process.
+If you are interested in future offering of this class please let us know!
+For more information, contact email@example.com.

 Healing Hearts - The Hem of His Garment